bitcointranscripts/bitcointranscripts/tftc-podcast/2019-06-18-andrew-poelstra-tftc.md

 title: Tales from the Crypt with Andrew Poelstra
 transcript_by: Michael Folkson
 categories: ['podcast']
-tags: ['taproot', 'schnorr', 'musig', 'miniscript' ]
+tags: ['taproot', 'schnorr-signatures', 'musig', 'miniscript' ]
 date: 2019-06-18
 speakers: ['Andrew Poelstra']
 ---

-TFTC podcast with Andrew Poelstra - June 18th 2019 (Abridged)

 <https://twitter.com/kanzure/status/1160178010986876928>

 Podcast: <https://talesfromthecrypt.libsyn.com/tales-from-the-crypt-80-andrew-poelstra>

-# How the idea of Taproot was formed
+## How the idea of Taproot was formed

 Andrew: There are some small off suit IRC channels of bitcoin-wizards where people discuss some specific topics such as Minisketch which is a set reconciliation protocol that was developed by Greg Maxwell, Pieter Wuille and Gleb Naumenko among a couple of others.
 It was mostly those three.
 They have a channel where they talk about things.
 There is one where there was a whole bunch of discussion leading up to the Taproot BIP proposal.
 There was five or six of us that were iterating on that.
 In addition to that some conversations happen in private communication, in emails and IRC messages and stuff.
 And then a fair bit happens face to face.
 We try to meet people at conferences, we try to meet each other if we are in the same city, usually we’ll call each other.
 One cool example of this is Taproot itself.
 The original idea for Taproot was developed by Greg Maxwell, Pieter Wuille and myself.
 We were at a diner in California, within 100 miles of the San Francisco Bay I’ll say.
 We were just getting breakfast and talking and shooting the s*** as we do.
 Taproot showed up kind of serendipitously.
 What had happened was that somebody had messaged Greg privately asking about some more efficient script construction they had for hiding a timelocked emergency clause for their spending policy.
 I had also had basically the same problem.
 It may have been with Larry working on Blockstream Green actually.
 Greg and I were talking about this thinking if we had a future version of Bitcoin script how could we hide these timelocks?
 Is there any way we can make the timelocks take like zero space.
 We got it down to 32 bytes and then we were spitballing about this construction we knew about that would let you hide stuff inside of an elliptic curve public key with zero additional space.
 I thought “Hey what if we took the public keys that go through CHECKSIG and we had an alternate CHECKSIG operator that would expand the public key and pull out this hidden data?
 Then you could spend that script and stuff.
 Greg said “Screw CHECKSIG.
 What if that was the output?
 What if we just put the public key in the output and then by default you signed it.”
 That was where Taproot came from.
 It was a very quick exchange of ideas.
 It was not only because we had a small set of people who all knew each other very well and we tend not to miscommunicate and we can talk very quickly.
 But also because we were all in person we were able to communicate very quickly, there’s a lot of facial…